ScrollKit 3.0

 Copy the app

 Tip: if the drive is read-only, hold the DOWN button while pressing RESET to put it in “computer can write” mode while you copy.
-Let go and reset again for normal running.
+(In a printed case the buttons sit recessed behind the small holes on the side; a straightened paperclip or thin screwdriver reaches them.)

 Want to change something first?
 Make It Yours shows how to tweak the code or add your own ride animation, then copy your version instead.